-How The Tax Reform Is Good For Foreign Investors In U.S. Real Estate
+How The Tax Reform Is Good For U.S. Foreign Real Estate Investment

 The TCJA has given a huge benefit to foreign investors by dropping the corporate tax rate from 35% to 21%.
 This change applies to all U.S. corporations and it doesn’t matter if the owners are foreign or domestic.
 This has opened up a fantastic opportunity for foreign investors to restructure the way their U.S. properties are held to get in some cases up to 16% lower tax rates which will help minimize tax burdens and maximize profits.
 Many owners are changing from a trust or direct ownership structure to a corporate one tax-free before they are completing the sale in question.
 It makes more sense now to set things up in a corporate ownership structure instead of a pass through structure which has traditionally been the preferred route even though there was significant cost and complexity to set up the pass through structure.